umarhunter/what-a-match/README.md

 ## Demo

-This project is **not complete** as of right now.
-Nevertheless, current progress can be seen on the [deployed website](https://whatamatch-06b09a339de1.herokuapp.com/).
+This project is **not complete** as of right now, currently only the Stable Marriage problem works.
+Current progress can be seen on the [deployed website](https://whatamatch-06b09a339de1.herokuapp.com/).

 ## Local Installation